niamhcahill10/TemiDance/README.md

 This is an Android prototype app that generates dance videos for a user to follow based on the moves and song they select.
-It currently has a library of seated dance moves only as the focus is on encouraging physical activity amongst older adults of those with accessibility needs.
+It currently has a library of seated dance moves only as the focus is on encouraging physical activity amongst older adults or those with accessibility needs.

 ## Main Features
 - **Setup Preferences**